 My first encounter with Café Museum came at the invitation of a

 Much of that good impression resulted from the waiters and waitresses, who managed the delicate trick of combining traditional smart attire and service with more contemporary friendliness.

 The staff also mastered that arcane skill of appearing unhurried and unobtrusive, yet instantly available when required.
-I have no idea how this is done, though I suspect magic (and regular sacrifices of coffee beans to the Espresso Gods).
+I have no idea how this is done, though I suspect regular sacrifices of coffee beans to the Espresso Gods.
 They were fast, too – mere moments elapsed between ordering a Wiener melange and running a spoon through the foam topping.

 The first thing that strikes you when you enter Café Museum is the brash red and chrome coffee machines at the bar.
-It’s a colour combination that permeates the premises.
+The colour combination permeates the premises.
 Along the walls, for example, red upholstered benches form semi-circles around marbled cream tabletops, creating their own private niches without actually being niches.